35 Unusual Facts About Maine Coon Cats

 Did you know that the Maine Coon is the state cat of Maine?

-While Maine might be well known in the United States, outside of the United States is a different story.
-This is because not many people are even aware it exists.
+While Maine might be well known in the United States, it is a different story outside of it because not many people are even aware it exists.
+However, given how wildly popular the Maine Coon cat is, people have started to take notice!

 2. A Maine Coon Cat Has Been Cloned!